jlelong/LaTeX-Workshop-wiki/Compile.md

     and to pass the `-shell-escape` to the LaTeX compiler.
 See the [FAQ](FAQ#how-to-pass--shell-escape-to-latexmk) for explanations on how to add this flag.

-    Then, the file can be compiled using the following recipe
+    To compile the file, you need to define a new recipe containing

     ```json
       {